DistributedCOM 10016 Error: What It Means and How to Handle It

 Press Win + R, type regedit, and press Enter.

-• Navigate to HKEY_CLASSES_ROOT\CLSID\{your CLSID} to check the corresponding APPID.
+• Navigate to HKEY_CLASSES_ROOT\CLSID\{your CLSID} to confirm the corresponding APPID.

 • Then go to HKEY_LOCAL_MACHINE\SOFTWARE\Classes\AppID\{your APPID}.

-Right-click on the key → select Permissions → and give Local Activation permissions to SYSTEM or Local Service, depending on the error context.
+Right-click the key → select Permissions → and grant Local Activation permission to SYSTEM or Local Service, depending on what the error message shows.

 Step 3: Use dcomcnfg.exe to Modify DCOM Permissions